-Repair rail permanent concrete traffic barrier supporting structure (i.e., bridge deck, wingwall, etc.).g., traffic rail foundation and footing) when damaged in accordance conformance with additional Items of work as shown on the plans and as directed.
-Include new rail permanent concrete traffic barrier anchorage reinforcing steel in supporting structure as required.
+Repair permanent concrete traffic barrier supporting structure (e.g., traffic rail foundation and footing) when damaged in conformance with additional Items of work as shown on the plans and as directed.
+Include new permanent concrete traffic barrier anchorage reinforcing steel in supporting structure as required.

-Drill into undamaged base concrete and add epoxy anchored reinforcing steel to restore severed or damaged railpermanent concrete traffic barrier anchorage reinforcing steel.
-Provide epoxy anchorage system rated to obtain yield strength of bar being anchored based on conformance with the product literature for the epoxy and steel anchor being used.
+Drill into undamaged base concrete and add epoxy anchored reinforcing steel to restore severed or damaged permanent concrete traffic barrier anchorage reinforcing steel.
+Provide epoxy anchorage system rated to obtain yield strength of bar being anchored in conformance with the product literature for the epoxy and steel anchor being used.
 Use 60-ksi reinforcing steel.
 Clean and extend existing reinforcing steel and replace any damaged steel or add additional steel as shown on the plans.
-Restore shape of railpermanent concrete traffic barrier to match original.
+Restore shape of permanent concrete traffic barrier to match original.